digitalbricklayer/techteapotcom/content/posts/powershell-community-extensions-well-worth-a-look.md

 tags: [powershell]
 ---

-I'm a fan of Windows PowerShell <a href="http://techteapot.com/heads-up-windows-powershell/">as I've mentioned before</a>.
+I'm a fan of Windows PowerShell <a href="{{< ref "posts/heads-up-windows-powershell.md" >}}">as I've mentioned before</a>.
 I think it is going to be a boon for Windows admins everywhere.

 We've had a stab at support for it too.